nubificus/cloud-native-iot/docs/components/flashjob.md

 The controller, implemented in `internal/controller/flashjob_controller.go`, manages the lifecycle of FlashJob resources through a reconciliation loop.
 It ensures the desired state specified in the FlashJob resource is achieved by handling the creation, updating, and deletion of associated Pods and Services.

-### Key Functions:
+### Key Functions

 - **Reconcile:**

+  - **Reconciliation Loop**
   - The main reconciliation loop that handles the creation and updating of FlashJob resources.

-    - Ensures that the desired state (defined in the FlashJobSpec) matches the observed state.
+  - Ensures that the desired state (defined in the `FlashJobSpec`) matches the observed state.
   - Manages the lifecycle of associated Pods and Services.

-- **getAkriInstanceDetails:**
+- **getAkriInstanceDetails**

   - Retrieves details about the Akri instance associated with the device UUID.

-- **handleFlashingPod:**
+- **handleFlashingPod**

   - Manages the creation and updating of the flashing Pod.
-    - Creates a Pod using the FlashjobPodImage and configures it with environment variables such as FIRMWARE, UUID, HOST_ENDPOINT, and DEVICE.
+  - Creates a Pod using the `FlashjobPodImage` and configures it with environment variables such as `FIRMWARE`, `UUID`, `HOST_ENDPOINT`, and `DEVICE`.

-- **createService:**
+- **createService**

-    - Creates a LoadBalancer Service per Pod with a unique external IP.
+  - Creates a `LoadBalancer` Service per Pod with a unique external IP.

-- **waitForServiceIP:**
+- **waitForServiceIP**

   - Waits for the Service to acquire an external IP.

-    - Updates the FlashJob resource with the external IP once it is available.
+  - Updates the `FlashJob` resource with the external IP once it is available.

-- **updateFlashJobStatus:**
+- **updateFlashJobStatus**

-    - Updates the FlashJob status based on Pod phase and deletes completed resources.
+  - Updates the `FlashJob` status based on Pod phase and deletes completed resources.

-- **handleDeletion:**
+- **handleDeletion**
-    - Handles the deletion of FlashJob resources.
+  - Handles the deletion of `FlashJob` resources.
   - Cleans up associated resources such as Pods and Services.
   - Removes the finalizer to allow the resource to be deleted from the cluster.

 ### Example FlashJob Resource

 Below is an example FlashJob resource definition, located at `config/samples/application_v1alpha1_flashjob.yaml`:

 ```
 apiVersion: application.flashjob.nbfc.io/v1alpha1
 kind: FlashJob